Whatever You Say

 "Whatever You Say" is a song written by Ed Hill and Tony Martin and recorded by American country music artist Martina McBride.
 It was released in February 1999 as the fifth and final single from McBride’s album Evolution.
 The song peaked at number 2 on the US Billboard Hot Country Songs and at number 37 on the Billboard Hot 100.
 It also peaked at number 6 on the Canadian RPM chart.

 Background

 "Whatever You Say" is a slow contemporary-styled ballad, which was the theme of McBride's album that this song was released on.

 Content

-The song discusses how a woman finds herself in a confusing relationship with a man.
-The female character argues how her lover believes that she is always making a big deal out of nothing important.
-She believes that whatever her lover says depends on whether or not she stays in the relationship.
+The ballad is a first-person perspective of someone who is experiencing emotional invalidation.
+It may even evoke a sense of gaslighting or minimization for some listeners with lyrics of "You think I'm always making/ Something out of nothing/ You're saying, 'Everything's ok'." and "Now, we can change the subject/ Pretend I never brought it up/ Same old story, anyway."
+The chorus culminates in a powerful plea, where the singer expresses that the other party is hearing them speak, but not listening, and that the future of their relationship will depend on the other person's response that plea.

 Sara Evans and Neil Thrasher sing backing vocals.

+In the official music video, examples of different types of relationships are intermittently shown and highlight that the sense of emotional invalidation can occur in a variety of interpersonal relationships.